mlab817/faqs/src/national-rice-program/what-is-the-impact-of-the-nrp-2022-plan-and-budget-proposal.md

 ---
  title: What is the impact of the NRP 2022 plan and budget proposal?

-tags: ["impact","nrp","plan","budget","proposal"]

  ---

-### National Rice Program
+## National Rice Program

-## What is the impact of the NRP 2022 plan and budget proposal?
+# What is the impact of the NRP 2022 plan and budget proposal?

  - The Tier I proposal is estimated to contribute to the attainment of the following: